 The unit is supplied with a basic air filter.
 The purpose of this filter is to remove large particles of dust, hair and dirt from being sucked into the unit and onto the cooling system.
-A build of these particles over time can reduce the efficiency of the PAC unit or even damage it.
+A build up of these particles over time can reduce the efficiency of the PAC unit or even damage it.

 Over time the filter gets clogged up with particles and eventually will stop working effectively.
 It may also put extra stress on the air intake fan as it has to work harder to pull air through the clogged up filter.
-At the very least this will mean the unit uses more electricity and over time it may burn out the motor.
+At the very least this will mean the unit uses more electricity, and over time it may burn out the motor.

 You need to clean the filter every 1-2 weeks.
 But it’s a simple job of removing it, giving it a quick wash, leaving it to dry and then replacing it.
-The instruction booklet talks you through it the first time but after doing this a couple of time you’ll be a pro!
+The instruction booklet talks you through it the first time but after doing this a couple of times you’ll be a pro!

 3.)
 Storage out of season

 Portable air conditioner units are normally only used during the hotter months of the year.
 The Danby 14,000 unit may also be used during cooler times because it has a heat pump feature.
-However, when not in uses it’s vital that you store the unit correctly:
+However, when not in use it’s vital that you store the unit correctly: